-(c) A violation of paragraph (a), (e), or (f) of this section by a Commission licensee, an applicant for a Commission license, or a contractor or subcontractor of a Commission licensee or applicant may be grounds for-
+(c) A violation of paragraph (a), (e), or (f) of this section by a Commission licensee, an applicant for a Commission license, or a contractor or subcontractor of a Commission licensee or applicant may be grounds for -

-(1) Denial, revocation, or suspension of the license;
+- (1) Denial, revocation, or suspension of the license; - (2) Imposition of a civil penalty on the licensee or applicant; or - (3) Other enforcement action.

-(2) Imposition of a civil penalty on the licensee or applicant; or employee, may be predicated on nondiscriminatory grounds.
+(d) Actions taken by an employer, or others, that adversely affect an employee, may be predicated on nondiscriminatory grounds.
 The prohibition applies when the adverse action occurs because the employee has engaged in protected activities.
 An employee's engagement in protected activities does not automatically render him or her immune from discharge or discipline for legitimate reasons or from adverse action dictated by nonprohibited considerations.